 Point Bridge I

 In 1874, during construction of the Union Bridge over the Allegheny River, a proposal was put forth for a sister bridge to provide access from the Point to the communities on the southern shore of the Monongahela River.
-The Point Bridge Company was formed to design and construct the span, which for several years operated as a toll bridge.
+The Point Bridge Company was formed on November 2, 1874, to design and construct the span.
+Charles Davis was selected as bridge engineer.

-Unfortunately, the bridge owners, the Point Bridge Company, did not maintain the bridge properly.
-The Point Bridge was purchased by the City of Pittsburgh in 1896, and by 1904 the bridge had been completely overhauled and strengthened.
-Due to it's light construction, however, engineers conceded that the bridge was still fragile and would eventually have to be replaced.
+The Point Bridge was purchased by the City of Pittsburgh on June 26, 1896 at a cost of $400,000.
+By 1904 the bridge had been completely overhauled and strengthened.
+Despite these modifications, due to it's light construction, engineers conceded that the bridge was still too fragile to handle the increasing weight of modern traffic and needed to be replaced.

 Point Bridge II

 On April 22, 1924, as a result of public outcry over the restrictions on the existing Point Bridge, a Peoples bond issue was approved in the amount of $2,325,000 to erect a replacement bridge.
 The bridge architect was Stanley L. Rousch, who along with Vernon R. Covell, Chief Engineer of the Bureau of Bridges, George S. Richardson, T.J.
 Wilkerson and A.D.
 Nutter, put forth their plan and won the approval of the City Art Commission in the spring of 1925.